JKC-Codes/eleventy-plugin-time-to-read/README.md

 - Default: null
 - Accepts: String or Null

-Adds a string to the end of Time To Read's output.
-E.g. '3 minutes to read', '3 minutes-ish'
+Adds a string to the end of Time To Read's output, for example:

+- ' to read' = 3 minutes to read
+- '-ish' = 3 minutes-ish
+- ' (roughly)' = 3 minutes, 10 seconds (roughly)

 Does not add spaces automatically.
 Will not be translated.